CyrianCrPro/AI-Driven-NFT-Classification/README.md

 **Improved Navigation:** Enables better search functionality on marketplaces by filling in missing tags or suggesting additional ones that authors might overlook.
 **Market Insights:** Provides an overview of trends in the NFT marketplace by applying the models to a broader collection of artworks.

-Mostly in python using jupyter notebook.
+Mostly done in python using jupyter notebook.

-## Features

-- Most likely used algorithm detection
-- List of words related to the image
-- Accurate description of the image
-- Generating and clustering tags
-- Occurences algorithm/tags from a large dataset

 ## Libraries used